couchbase/cbft/docs/admin-guide/running.md

 should consider a non-ephemeral, high performance host volume for their cbft data directory.

+## Node UUID

+An important file stored in the data directory is the ```cbft.uuid``` file.

+The ```cbft.uuid``` file records the _Node UUID_ of the cbft node, which is a unique, persistent identifier for a cbft node that is critical for clustering multiple cbft nodes together.

+The ```cbft.uuid``` file must remain the same and readable across restarts of the cbft process for cbft clustering to work properly.

+The first time a cbft is started, with an empty data directory, cbft will detect that the ```cbft.uuid``` file does not exist and will generate a new node UUID and save it to a new ```cbft.uuid``` file.

+On a restart of the cbft node, it should find the same ```cbft.uuid``` file.

+If you move the data directory (e.g., such as to move the data directory a storage volume with more dist space) be sure to also move/copy over the ```cbft.uuid``` file.

-## Port numbers
+## BindHttp / Port numbers

 cbft provides a HTTP/REST API endpoint, listening on the address:port specified by the ```bindHttp``` command-line parameter.

-By default, that is address 0.0.0.0 and port number 8095.
+The default value for ```bindHttp``` is "0.0.0.0:8095", so the default bind address is 0.0.0.0 and default port number is 8095.

 For example:

     ./cbft -bindHttp=0.0.0.0:8095 -server=http://cb-01:8091

-For clustering and for application/client accessibility, that port number (e.g., 8095) must be enabled for access by any firewall systems.
+For clustering and for application/client accessibility, the port number (e.g., 8095) must be enabled on your firewall systems, if any, for remote access.

 Each cbft node in a cbft cluster can have its own, different port number.
 This allows users to test out cbft clusters on a local